Patapom/webgl/Web/blog/patapom/docs/BRDF/MSBRDFEnergyCompensation2.md

 	```

-You then simply need to add a single call to "EstimateMSIrradiance_SH( ... )" at the end of your lighting pipeline, like this:
+You then simply need to add a single call to "EstimateMSIrradiance_SH_Full( ... )" at the end of your lighting pipeline, like this:

 ???+ "Retrieving the MSBRDF response from a SH-encoded environment (HLSL)"
 	``` C++